Top Menu

 Base cabinet carcass in garage

-1 x 4 pine material was used at the top front and back and another piece on the top back of each cabinet.
+1 x 4 pine was used at the top front and back; one more of those 1 x 4 pine pieces was installed at the top back of each cabinet.

 DeWalt compact brushless drill/driver and impact combo